 Emotional and Nervous System Response

-The pelvic area is closely connected to the nervous system.
+The pelvic area is closely connected to the nervous system, specifically to the balance between stress and relaxation responses in the body.
 Gentle, attentive touch can support a shift away from habitual stress responses.
 During yoni massage, emotions may surface as sensations rather than stories.
+This is why the practice is often described as a somatic rather than purely physical experience, emphasizing how the body processes safety and attention.
+By staying present with these sensations, the recipient learns to navigate their own emotional landscape without being overwhelmed.

 Who This Practice Is Relevant For